 at this point all main bed needles are in work, needle selection will once more begin on left; knit until needle selection changes, continue the sequence.

 Cast on ENR rib edge has obvious width, bind off is around 2 gate pegs after transferring any remaining ribber stitches up to main bed.

-The version of the stitch as worked out by Tanya with her shared instructions may be found on Ravelry.
+The version of the stitch as worked out by Tanya Cunningham with her shared instructions for what she refers to as “bubble pops” may be found on Ravelry.

 other commercial products utilizing the stitch type: aztec knit loose drape cardigan in beige